ameeraarfaa/BookMark/README.md

 * Preview & Buy – View book details, preview them (if available), or access a purchase link.

-* Mark Books – Save books you want to keep an eye on for later reference.
+* Mark Books – Save books you want to keep an eye on for later.

 * View Marked Books – Access your saved books in the Marked Books section, with sorting options (by marking date, author, or publication date).